aosabook/500lines/blockcode/README.md

 #### `drop(evt)`

 The `findPosition` function is called on drop vs. drag because of bug in Firefox drag event (no clientX, etc).
 This should also improve drag performance, but doesn't give opportunity to provide user feedback during drag.
+Ideally we'd like to highlight potential drop targets while the user is dragging, to show where a block can legally be placed and to provide some feedback that it will be dropped where they expect.

+Depending on where the drag starts from and ends, it will have different effects:

-If dragging from script to menu, delete dragTarget.
+* If dragging from script to menu, delete dragTarget (remove block from script).

-If dragging from script to script, move dragTarget.
+* If dragging from script to script, move dragTarget (move an existing script block).

-If dragging from menu to script, copy dragTarget.
+* If dragging from menu to script, copy dragTarget (insert new block in script).

-If dragging from menu to menu, do nothing.
+* If dragging from menu to menu, do nothing.

 #### `dragEnd(evt)`